saymrwulf/fpga-verilog-lab/notes.md

-2021-08-19T05:45:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (fpga-verilog-lab) 2021-08-19T17:57:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2021-08-19T01:22:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab)
+2021-08-19T05:45:00 - Experimenting with FPGA constraints (source: Trimberger 'Three Ages of FPGAs') (fpga-verilog-lab) 2021-08-19T17:57:00 - Minor doc updates: linking to article on quantization (fpga-verilog-lab) 2021-08-19T01:22:00 - Refactor for clarity, might break a few tests though (fpga-verilog-lab) 2021-09-11T02:01:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (fpga-verilog-lab)